Native American Initiatives banner.

 NAAIR was created in 2014 to increase Native American artists’ understanding of traditional art and provide opportunities to share what they learned with their communities.

-Native American Undergraduate Museum Fellowship.
+Native American Museum Fellowship.

 Reconnecting Our Roots.